kaminiwalunj/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 > **Note**: Spark supports multiple coding languages, including Scala, Java, and others.
 In this exercise, we'll use *PySpark*, which is a Spark-optimized variant of Python.
 PySpark is one of the most commonly used languages on Spark and is the default language in Fabric notebooks.

-1. With the notebook visible, expand the **Files** list and select the **orders** folder so that the CSV files are listed next to the notebook editor, like this:
+1. Click on Lakehouse, With the notebook visible. expand the **Files** list and select the **orders** folder so that the CSV files are listed next to the notebook editor, like this:

     ![Screenshot of a notebook with a Files pane.](./Images/notebook-files-1.png)